Killing it since 1991

 First off, I made this site all by myself, so I suppose there is some sort of credit involved there that you should store in your memory.

 Next, thanks for making it over to my page.
-I realize that between work, avoiding your loved ones, and impending doom, it's nearly impossible to read more than four words at a time anymore, so I'll keep this short.
+I realize that between work, avoiding your loved ones, and impending doom, it's nearly impossible to read more than four words at a time, so I'll keep this short.

 I'm primarily a stand up comedian and comedy writer.
 Sometimes I write sad things, too, but those things generally stay in a journal to be published when I die - more detailed instructions on that later.
 I also do a lot of storytelling shows, most notably, The Moth.
 Before I started any of that, I studied improv at Second City Hollywood, where I got to work with some incredibly talented people and go on to be a part of their house ensemble, before focusing entirely on stand up.

-In addition to working on my stand up, I'm currently writing a pilot, a feature film, a book of essays, and am developing a board game.
+In addition to working on my stand up, I'm currently attached to four different shows that are being shopped.
+I'm also writing a pilot, a feature film, two books of essays, and am developing a board game.

-I'll spare you the usual hyperbole found in bios and just tell you straight up that I'm one of the smartest, funniest, friendliest, most hardest-working comedians on the face of the planet*.
+I'll spare you the usual hyperbole found in bios and just tell you straight up that I'm one of the smartest, funniest, friendliest, most hard-working comedians you'll ever meet, assuming you won't meet many of my friends.
 To back up these claims, I reached out to friends for quotes to add to my credibility.

-"Lisa Curry...has an endearing stage presence and is not afraid to take risks." - Joshua Funk - Emmy Award nominee and artistic director of Second City Hollywood
+"Lisa Curry...has an endearing stage presence and is not afraid to take risks." - Joshua Funk - Emmy Award nominee (for his work on Key & Peele) and artistic director of Second City Hollywood

 "Caught Lisa Curry's stand up recently and I wet my pants...and it wasn't because of my incontinence, either.
 She is hilarious and shows a remarkable ease and comfort on stage." - Lorenzo Lamas - Actor and general badass